Table Tennis Glue

 This gave the attacking / offensive player a distinct advantage and gradually led to the development of "speed glue".

-However, this type of glue contained compounds which gave it a distinctive odour and it was considered harmful to a players' health.
+However, this type of glue contained compounds which gave off a distinctive odour and it was subsequently considered harmful to a players' health.

-Therefore the International Table Tennis Federation (ITTF) amended the rules and banned certain types of table tennis glue.
+So the International Table Tennis Federation (ITTF) amended the rules and effectively banned certain types of table tennis glue.

-Major changes to rules on table tennis glue
+Major changes to the rules on table tennis glue

-With effect from May 2007, glues containing harmful volatile compounds (VOCs) are no longer approved by the ITTF.
-This includes glues with organic and inorganic volatile compounds excluding water.
+With effect from May 2007, glues containing harmful volatile compounds (VOCs) were no longer approved by the ITTF.
+This included glues with organic and inorganic volatile compounds, excluding water.

 All previous ITTF approvals of table tennis glues were withdrawn and the ITTF no longer approves any type of glue.

-The ITTF also began glue testing with effect from 1 September 2008, i.e. after the Olympic Games.
+The ITTF also began testing rackets to check for unauthorised substances with effect from 1 September 2008, which was immediately after the conclusion of the 2008 Olympic Games.

 Gluing Your Rubbers

-There are now two ways that you can affix your rubbers onto your blade - by using quick glue sheets or water-based table tennis glue.
+There are now only two methods that you're allowed to use to glue your rubbers onto your blade - using quick glue sheets or water-based table tennis glue.

 1. Quick glue sheets